-We sat down with two OnSolve experts on emergency management and business continuity to get their advice on how to handle flood crisis communications.
-Troy Harper, our Director of Government Strategy, defines the strategic direction for OnSolve CodeRED.
-Ann Pickren, our Chief Market Development Officer, lends a unique perspective as a business continuity expert.
+We sat down with two OnSolve experts on emergency management and business continuity to get their advice on how to handle flood crisis communications: Troy Harper, our Director of Government Strategy, and Ann Pickren, our Chief Customer Officer and business continuity expert.

 If there’s one thing to take away from our conversation, it’s this: Government agencies and commercial enterprises can learn a lot from each other.
 The key: Work together and communicate.

 Got a flood response plan you haven’t updated since Superstorm Sandy?
 Harper and Pickren couldn’t agree more on this point: Dust it off at least once a year, preferably before the start of flood season.

 Harper: Test your communication capabilities with staff.
 Do you have what you need to give fast, effective advance notice of a flood’s potential?
 It might be time for an upgrade.
 And while you’re at it, check your facility insurance to make sure you've got adequate coverage.